top of page

 What about this King Radbod?
 Was there really a Frisian touch to the legend of Cunera?
 And what was the true nature of the relation between Cunera and the king?

-The first question to be answered is the old age of the legend.
-As said, the earliest attestation dates from the mid eleventh century.
-Because of its profane nature, namely a story of female jealousy and murder, and the fact that the name Cunera itself is etymologically difficult to explain, the legend might originate from a local, pre-Christian tradition (Carasso-Kok 2001).
-Christianization of the Central Netherlands started in the course of the seventh century with the upcoming of the Frankish empire from the south and the arrival of Anglo-Saxon missionaries from the west.
-Think of Bishop Wilfrid of York who stayed at the court of the heathen Frisian King Aldgisl in the year 677 or 678, which must have taken place in the Central Netherlands somewhere along the River Rhine.
-Furthermore, true Christianization of Frisia started after the death of King Radbod in 719 and the Franks definitively had taken over control of the central river lands.
+Christianization of the Central Netherlands began in the seventh century, driven by the rise of the Frankish empire from the south and the arrival of Anglo-Saxon missionaries from the west.
+One early example is Bishop Wilfrid of York, who stayed at the court of the pagan Frisian King Aldgisl in the year 677 or 678—a meeting likely to have taken place somewhere in the Central Netherlands along the River Rhine.
+True Christianization of Frisia, however, only gained momentum after the death of King Radbod in 719, when the Franks firmly established control over the central river region.

 king of the Rhine, king Radbod